 Generally, net realized gains or losses are measured by the difference between the net proceeds from the sale or redemption of an investment and the principal amount, without regard to unrealized appreciation or depreciation previously recognized.
-However, if the disposition of investment occurs within a short period of initial acquisition, within 90 days of acquisition for primary investments and within 120 days of acquisition for secondary investments, the net realized gains or losses are measured by the difference between the net proceeds from the sale or disposition and cost basis of the investment.
 Net change in unrealized appreciation or depreciation from investments reflects the net change in the fair value of the investment portfolio and the reclassification of any prior period unrealized appreciation (depreciation) on exited investments to realized gains or losses.